alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 Handling Time
 =============

 When performing feature engineering with temporal data, carefully selecting the data that is used for any calculation is paramount.
-By annotating :term:`entities <entity>` with a **time index** column and providing a **cutoff time** during feature calculation, Featuretools will automatically filter out any data after that point in time before running any calculations.
+By annotating :term:`entities <entity>` with a **time index** column and providing a **cutoff time** during feature calculation, Featuretools will automatically filter out any data after the cutoff time before running any calculations.

 What is the Time Index?
 -----------------------